 Tour this opulent palace where Japan welcomes heads of state, royalty and dignitaries from all over the world

-The State Guest House Akasaka Palace, located in Yotsuya, Tokyo's administrative district, is a neobaroque-style palace where official meetings and state dinners are held.
-It is also the official accommodation for visiting state dignitaries.
+The State Guest House Akasaka Palace is a neo-baroque building located in Yotsuya, an area in Tokyo with many national government offices.
+It is where many international meetings and state dinners are held, and a lodging facility for visiting state dignitaries.

 How to Get There

 A seven-minute walk from Yotsuya Station.

 The State Guest House Akasaka Palace can be accessed from major areas in Tokyo on the JR Chuo-Sobu Line and the Tokyo Metro Marunouchi and Namboku lines.

 The palace is a lodging facility for heads of state visiting Japan, and the venue for international conferences and summits.

 Japan's only neo-baroque palace

 Just as England's Buckingham Palace is an elaborate national symbol of royal hospitality, the State Guest House Akasaka Palace's intricately designed reception areas and gardens exude a sense of stateliness fit for royalty.

 One of the largest buildings constructed during the Meiji period (1868-1912), the State Guest House Akasaka Palace has several reception and dining rooms with elaborately decorated walls and furnishings.

 The Asahi no Ma is an elaborate official room resembling a European palace, with a royal purple carpet and highly-detailed ceiling paintings.